 • In 2019, Ontario’s mining companies sourced 44% of supplies, materials, and services from local regions.

-• Ontario’s mining sector has one of the highest proportions of Indigenous workers of all industries in the province, at 9%, more than triple the percentage of the province's population that identifies as Indigenous according to the 2021 census data.
+• Ontario’s mining sector has one of the highest proportions of Indigenous workers of all industries in the province, at 12% in 2023, more than four times the percentage of the province's population that identifies as Indigenous according to the 2021 census data.

 • As of 2020, there are 142 active agreements in place between Indigenous communities and mining companies in Ontario that formalize mutually beneficial relationships.